 Working to help an organization transition out of founder’s syndrome is sometimes thankless work, since if it’s done well, the work you are doing may be invisible.
 However, the benefits you and the rest of your colleagues will experience far outweigh the lack of credit you may receive.
 And if you would like to receive more support for your particular situation, please reach out to us directly to schedule a free consultation.

-We’ll be hosting a free webinar on the topic of Navigating Founder’s Syndrome on June 29, 2017 as a part of our Collaborative Leadership Webinar Series this summer.
-This is a great place to ask follow up questions!
-See more information and register here!
+We hosted a free webinar on the topic of Navigating Founder’s Syndrome on June 29, 2017 as a part of our Collaborative Leadership Webinar Series.
+This is a great place to start as both a founder and a member of a team working through with a founder!

 Useem, Jerry.
 (2017, July/August).
 Power Causes Brain Damage.
 Retrieved from https://www.theatlantic.com/magazine/archive/2017/07/power-causes-brain-damage/528711/.